rohitbams/Room-Management-App/README.md

 ### Default Test Accounts

-The system initializes with test accounts for development:
+The system initialises with test accounts for development:

 | Username | Password | Role |
 |----------|----------|------|